 However, Caisse never claimed essiac tea is a cancer cure.

-According to an essiac tea website, she said, “I have never claimed that my treatment cures cancer, although many of my patients, and the doctors with whom I have worked claim that it does.
+According to a Blue Moon Herbs quote an essiac tea website, she said, “I have never claimed that my treatment cures cancer, although many of my patients, and the doctors with whom I have worked claim that it does.
 My goal has been control of cancer, and alleviation of pain.”

 Essiac tea is technically an herbal tea decoction.
 A decoction means that the ingredients undergo boiling.
 The four botanicals in essiac tea are: